S-iddharth/RecipeAudioAssistant/README.md

 The application can be deployed on Azure using Azure App Service.
 Ensure the following:
 - All required dependencies are included in your environment.
-- Audio playback is supported if needed for future enhancements.

 ---

 ## Evaluation